jbukoski/personal_website/content/people.md

     <img src="./lynn.jpg" alt="Lynn Riley">
   </div>
   <div class="person-details">
-    <p><strong>Lynn Riley</strong> is Lead Scientist for the <a href="https://www.forestfoundation.org/" target="_blank">American Forest Foundation</a> and a master's student in natural resources at OSU.
-She has worked on Natural Climate Solutions and improving forest carbon accounting since 2019.
-She’s interested in connecting science with landowner practicality.
+    <p><strong>Lynn Riley</strong> is Lead Scientist for the <a href="https://www.forestfoundation.org/" target="_blank">American Forest Foundation</a> and a master's at OSU.
+She is enrolled in the online Master's of Natural Resources Program.
+At OSU, she is exploring the impacts of albedo on reforestation projects on the Voluntary Carbon Market and dynamic baselining effects on Improved Forest Management projects.
+Lynn has worked on Natural Climate Solutions and improving forest carbon accounting since 2019, and is interested in connecting science with landowner practicality.
 She holds a BA in Geography from Virginia Tech.</p>
     <div class="person-links">
       <a href="https://www.linkedin.com/in/lynn-riley-b1071667/"><i class="fab fa-linkedin"></i></a>
     </div>